 When you are in Bremen, you'll notice that it is more blue-collar than most other communities in America.
 47.29% of Bremen’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bremen is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Bremen who work in office and administrative support (10.21%), sales jobs (7.40%), and management occupations (6.66%).

-In terms of college education, Bremen is nearly on par with the US average for all cities of 21.84%: 19.82% of adults 25 and older in Bremen have a bachelor's degree or advanced degree.
+The percentage of adults in Bremen who are college-educated is close to the national average for all communities of 21.84%: 19.82% of the adults in Bremen have a bachelor's degree or advanced degree.

 The per capita income in Bremen in 2018 was $24,037, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $96,148 for a family of four.
 However, Bremen contains both very wealthy and poor people as well.

 Bremen is a very ethnically-diverse town.
 The people who call Bremen home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bremen residents report their race to be White.
 Bremen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 25.13% of the town’s residents.
 Important ancestries of people in Bremen include German, English, Irish, Italian, and Scots-Irish.

 The most common language spoken in Bremen is English.
 Other important languages spoken here include Spanish and Italian.